 The final point known as “perseverance of the saints” (or “preservation of the saints”) is another area of debate between Calvinists and Arminians that has been hotly contested over the years.
 The debate is rooted in the idea of “eternal security” of the soul.
 In other words, once an individual is saved, are they always saved?
-Or can and individual lose their faith (and salvation) over time?
+Or can an individual lose their faith (and salvation) over time?
 As can be expected, Calvinists and Arminians maintain two entirely different views on this topic.

 - Arminian View: Arminianism states that an individual is entirely capable of losing their salvation (or faith) through the exercise of their own will.
-In other words, salvation is not entirely permanent, and requires an individual to persevere in their faith if they are to maintain their salvation.
+In other words, salvation is not entirely permanent and requires an individual to persevere in their faith if they are to maintain their salvation.
 As stated before, however, it is important to note that this view has recently become a topic of debate amongst Arminians, as some maintain that eternal security of the soul is Biblical, whereas others insist that salvation can be lost.

-In closing, both Arminianism and Calvinism continue to play a vital role in religious doctrines of the modern day.
+In closing, both Arminianism and Calvinism continue to play a vital role in the religious doctrines of the modern-day.
 While a number of similarities exist between the two theologies, they are far outweighed by the multitude of differences.
 After all, traditional Arminian beliefs were constructed with an inclination to denounce Calvin’s teachings which they viewed to be erroneous.
 Which belief system is correct, however, is a topic for another day.
 Only you (the reader) can make that determination based on a careful reading of Scripture as well as the guidance of the Holy Spirit.

 - “The Five Articles of Remonstrance.”
 1610.